lukegarcia/Documentation/src/computerupgrades.md

 # Computer Upgrades

 This page is dedicated to computer upgrades procedures.
 We need to get better at documentation.
-Seriously!
+Seriously.
+No Seriously!

 ```mermaid
 graph TD;